Section 2: Radio

 Listeners took their radio programs to heart.
 Many North Dakotans found comfort and companionship in radio personalities they listened to everyday.
 Long winter days were easier with music and dramas.
 (See Image 12.)
 Some North Dakotans followed baseball teams in distant cities and became national baseball fans.
 Politicians quickly grasped the importance of reaching a radio audience.
 (See Image 13.)
 Though North Dakota’s small population generally did not earn a visit from the president of the United States, everyone could listen to major political speeches on radio.

 Radio stations featured local musical acts every day.
-Some musical acts, such as WDAY’s Barn Dance, traveled the state and broadcast from location.
-A couple of young North Dakotans made the transition from local radio to stardom.
+Some musical acts, such as WDAY’s Barn Dance, traveled the state and produced their broadcasts from location.
+A couple of young North Dakotans, Lawrence Welk and Peggy Lee, made the transition from local radio to stardom.

 Lawrence Welk grew up in Strasburg and decided as a young man to be a musician.
 His father bought him an accordion after Welk promised to work on the farm until he was 21.
 Before long, he was leading bands in North Dakota and South Dakota.
 In 1927 after graduating from music school in Minneapolis, he and some friends decided to head to New Orleans.
 They got as far as Yankton, South Dakota where the tired, broke, and snowed-in young musicians became the house band for WNAX radio.
 For several years, Welk’s band traveled the region and played on radio.
 (See Image 14.)
 In the1950s, Lawrence Welk took his famous “champagne music” from radio to network television.
 His program was so popular that it still airs in re-runs.